-- Having people around his food bowl and possessions
+- Having people around food bowls and possessions

-- The sights and sounds of the household and neighborhood—dishwashers, vacuum cleaners, lawn mowers, and so on
+- Sights and sounds of the household and neighborhood—dishwashers, vacuum cleaners, lawn mowers, and so on

-Introductions to new situations and things should be gradual and pleasant for your pup.
-You want to build positive associations.
+Introductions to new situations and things should be gradual and pleasant.
+Build positive associations.

 Avoid scaring your pup.
-Anything that spooks your puppy —particularly around weeks eight through 11, which is considered a fear imprint period—can turn into a lifelong phobia.
+Anything that spooks them—particularly around weeks eight through 11, which is considered a fear imprint period—can turn into a lifelong phobia.

-You can spay or neuter your pup as young as two to three months.
-Early spaying cuts a girl dog’s risk of several diseases.
-And early spaying or neutering can prevent problems such as marking and escaping.
+You can spay or neuter your pup at age six to nine months, though you must ask your veterinarian for advice.
+Spaying and neutering can cut a dog’s risk of several diseases and prevent problems such as marking and escaping.

-You can start training as soon as your pup comes home.
-Puppies are totally capable of learning.
-In fact, a puppy kindergarten class is an excellent way to get your pup used to being around different people and dogs.
-Many classes will let puppies enroll as young as eight to 16 weeks of age.
+Start training as soon as your pup comes home.
+In fact, a puppy kindergarten class is an excellent way to get your pup used to being around people and dogs.
+Many classes let puppies enroll as young as eight to 16 weeks of age.

 Don’t punish your pup.
-Yelling and hitting doesn’t teach a dog of any age how to behave, but it’s especially unfair to be harsh with a young puppy who’s still trying to figure things out.
-By all means, train your pup and be consistent about house rules, but also be gentle.
+Yelling and hitting doesn’t teach a dog of any age how to behave, but it’s especially unfair to a young puppy who’s still trying to figure things out.
+Train your pup and be consistent about house rules, but also be gentle.

 Don’t let your dog do anything as a puppy that you don’t want him to do as an adult.
-If you lavish your tiny pup with affection and pets when he jumps up on you, he won’t magically outgrow the habit once he’s an 80-pound adult.
+If you lavish your pup with affection and pets when he jumps up on you, he won’t outgrow the habit once he’s an adult.

-Begin teaching your puppy where to eliminate and what to chew right away to prevent bad habits and establish good ones.
+Teach your puppy where to eliminate and what to chew right away to prevent bad habits and establish good ones.
 Start housetraining as soon as you bring your puppy home.
-And right from the start, keep him supplied with plenty of chew toys (stuff them with kibble and treats to entice him to chew) so he gets used to gnawing on them, not on your belongings.
+Keep him supplied with plenty of chew toys (stuff them with kibble and treats to entice him to chew) so he understands to gnaw on them, not on your belongings.

 Growing puppies need more nutrient-dense food than adults.
-Check labels to make sure your food is made for puppies or for all life stages.
+Check labels to make sure your food is formulated for puppies.

 Avoid letting your puppy run and jump on hard surfaces, such as concrete; it can harm his developing body.
-Wait until your dog’s a year to 18 months old before you enlist him as a jogging partner.
+Wait until your dog’s a year to 18 months old before you jog or run with them.

-Be prepared for a personality change.
+Prepare for a personality change.
 An affectionate puppy can turn aloof in adulthood; a pup who played well with others may start giving other dogs attitude.
-This is one drawback to getting a puppy rather than an adult.
-With an adult dog, what you see is what you get, whereas a puppy may surprise you.
+This is one drawback to getting puppies rather than adults.
+With an adult, what you see is what you get, whereas a puppy may surprise you.

 Bottom line: Raising a puppy is a big commitment.
-To make sure your pup grows into a dog who’s a joy to live with, you need to give him lots of attention, training, and socialization to people and other dogs.
+You need to give him lots of attention, training, and socialization.
 Without this care, your pup may develop behavior problems that are hard, or even impossible, to treat.